ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-weather-step02.md

 ### iOS

+**Note:** you may need to perform some security related configuration on your device and you will need to have some form of an Apple developer account be it via your organization or a personal account (which can be free or paid)

 1. open the project in Xcode: `open platforms/ios/ionic-weather.xcworkspace`
 1. click on `ionic-weather` in the project tree
 1. choose either your personal team or your organization's team